Lawyers, here’s how to make your website mobile-friendly

 That’s an example of a well-optimized, responsive website; let’s take a look at a not-so-optimized one.

-Looking at the desktop version of their homepage, you wouldn’t expect Audi to have poor mobile design.
+Looking at the desktop version of their homepage, you wouldn’t expect Audi to have a poor mobile design.
 But expectations don’t always match reality.

 Come on Audi, you can do better than this.